Role of the Parent/Guardian

 - To try to follow the guidelines that tells Catholics how to love God and their neighbor.
 Those guidelines are The 10 Commandments, The Beatitudes, Corporal Works of Mercy, Spiritual Works of Mercy

-- Proper preparation for class instruction (Textbook and items requested by the Catechist must be brought to class each week)
+- Proper preparation for class instruction (Textbook and items requested by the Catechist must be brought to class each meeting)

 - Complete family faith pages

 - Participation in class discussions and activities

 - Satisfactory completion of special assignments

 - It is expected that in the SRE the Gospel vlaues of charity, kindness, respect, sharing, obedience to authority, etc. that are being learned in class should be lived.